Our Chairman and Board members are appointed by our shareholders as non-executive directors.

 Executive Leadership Team

-Nicole Hollows was appointed as Chief Executive Officer on 26 April 2016.
+Glenn Stockton AM was appointed Chief Executive Officer on 3 August 2020.

-Colin Bendall was appointed Executive General Manager Operations and Service Delivery on 2 January 2017 after serving more than 35 years with Sunwater and its predecessors in technical, operational and senior management roles.
+Colin Bendall was appointed Executive General Manager Operations on 2 January 2017 after serving more than 35 years with Sunwater and its predecessors in technical, operational and senior management roles.